johnfedoruk/bangular/aio/content/guide/browser-support.md

 ### Optional browser features to polyfill

-Some features of Angular may require additional polyfills.
+Some features of Bangular may require additional polyfills.

 For example, the animations library relies on the standard web animation API, which is only available in Chrome and Firefox today.
 You'll need a polyfill to use animations in other browsers.